ludios/unbook/README.md

 	javascript:(function() { document.querySelectorAll('canvas, img').forEach(function(e) { e.style.filter = 'invert(1) hue-rotate(180deg)'; }); })();
 	```

-*	Embedded fonts are lost due to a Calibre limitation.
-This may be fixed or worked around in the future.
+*	Embedded fonts are currently lost due to a Calibre limitation.

+*   `background-image`s in EPUB3 files are currently lost <a href="https://bugs.launchpad.net/calibre/+bug/1999956">due to a Calibre limitation</a>.

 ## Alternatives which don't quite solve the same problem

 *   Convert to .epub if necessary and extract as a ZIP
 	*   You'll get one XHTML file per chapter.
 *   <a href="https://manual.calibre-ebook.com/server.html">The calibre Content server</a>

 ## `--help`